-If you’re ready to make the leap onto the property ladder, the first thing you’ll need is a deposit.
+If you’re ready to step onto the property ladder, the first thing you’ll need is a deposit.
 But exactly how much you’ll need to save will depend on a few factors, including what you can afford to borrow and how much your ideal property costs.

-Your overall financial situation, and in particular, your income and expenses, can be a good guide when considering how much you can afford to borrow.
-They’ll give you an indication of how much money you have each month to cover loan repayments.
+Your overall financial situation, and in particular, your income and expenses, can be a good guide when considering how much you can afford to borrow and how much money you have each month to cover loan repayments.
 The AMP borrowing power calculator can help you work out how much you might be able to borrow.

-When considering this, it’s also important to remember that interest rates do change, so you might consider building a buffer into the repayment amount so that you’d still be able to cover your loan repayments if interest rates rise.
+It’s important to remember that interest rates change, so consider building a buffer into the repayment amount to cover your loan repayments if interest rates rise.

-Typically, a 20% deposit, or down payment, is required when buying a home, although in some circumstances it may be possible for home buyers to have as little as a 5% deposit.
+Typically, a 20% deposit is required when buying a home, although it may be possible for home buyers to have as little as a 5% deposit.

-When thinking about saving for a deposit, the table below will give you an idea of how much money you might need, based on a range of purchase prices.
+The table below gives you an idea of how much money you might need for your deposit based on a range of purchase prices.

 |Purchase Price||5% deposit||10% deposit||20% deposit|

-On top of your house deposit, you’ll also need to save enough to cover the other upfront costs associated with buying a home such as legal fees, building and pest inspection fees, stamp duty, moving costs and insurances.
+On top of your house deposit, you’ll also need to save for other upfront costs associated with buying a home such as legal fees, building and pest inspection fees, stamp duty, moving costs and insurances.

-However, trying to save as much as you can for your house deposit is a good idea, as the more money you can put towards your deposit the less you’ll need to borrow, which will mean lower loan repayments and paying less interest on your home purchase over the long term.
+Trying to save as much as you can for your house deposit is a good idea, as the more money you put towards your deposit the less you’ll need to borrow.
+This means lower loan repayments and paying less interest on your home over the long-term.